eldarhasanov079/eldarhasanov079.github.io/_projects/pl-graph-constructor.md

 ---
 layout: page
 title: pl-graph-constructor
-description: A custom interactive element for PrairieLearn which enables students to construct graphs in a drag-and-drop interface and converts the student-entered graph into a DOT-language form to facilitate autograding.
-Open-source contribution to PrairieLearn, developed within UC Berkeley ACE Lab.
+description: A custom tool enabling students to build graphs in a simple interface and converts them into a DOT-language form for autograding.
+Open-source contribution to PrairieLearn.
+Developed within UC Berkeley ACE Lab, published at ACM CompEd 2025 Conference to be presented in San Francisco, USA and Gaborone, Botswana.
 img: assets/img/plgraphconstructor.jpg
 redirect: https://github.com/chris-rau/pl-ucb-cs170/tree/master/elements/pl-graph-constructor
 importance: 1